ejduwell/letterFlipper/README.md

 **letterFlipper** also includes a number of functions for limited analysis and visualization of response accuracy from the task output data.

-At present **letterFlipper** has functions which allow you to flexibly bin the , compute bin-wise accuracy, and fit a sigmoidal Naka Rushton psychometric function output data.
+At present, **letterFlipper** has functions which allow you to flexibly bin, compute bin-wise accuracy, and fit a sigmoidal Naka Rushton psychometric function to the output data.

 As detailed in [the table above](https://github.com/ejduwell/letterFlipper/tree/main?tab=readme-ov-file#short-list-of-important-files-and-foldersdirectories), the two main functions that do the heavy lifting in binning the data, computing bin-wise accuracy, and fitting functions are `analyzeBinnedAccuracy_v6.m` and `fitNakaRushton_v2.m`

 `fitNakaRushton_example.m` is a 'wrapper script' for the two basic functions above.
-I included this to illustrate how to use the above functions in an eventual data analysis pipeline, but also to provide users a rudimentary means of visualizing pilot data collected from tasks made with **letterFlipper** during development.
+I included this to illustrate how to use the functions in an eventual data analysis pipeline, but also to provide users a rudimentary means of visualizing pilot data collected from tasks made with **letterFlipper** during development.

 ### How to use fitNakaRushton_example.m: